 Materials, in a way, could be the App of any 3D printing, at least just as much, or perhaps even more, than software applications can.
-If so, then HP 3D Printing‘s open materials policy will prove of fundamental importance both to the company’s business and the industry as a whole.
+If so, then HP 3D Printing‘s open materials system will prove of fundamental importance both to the company’s business and the industry as a whole.

-Not only that: if we consider that by opening up materials HP has learned form some mistakes made in the past, than the idea of a digital and global materials marketplace seems like HP is learning from winning product launch strategies from the past, such as, for example, that of the iPhone’s and its relative App Store (now a successfully implemented business model in the entire mobile – and even the static – IT industry).
+Not only that: if we consider that by opening up materials HP has learned from some mistakes made in the past, then the idea of a digital and global materials marketplace seems like HP is learning from winning product launch strategies from the past, such as, for example, that of the iPhone’s and its relative App Store (now a successfully implemented business model in the entire mobile – and even the static – IT industry).

 Our original interview with Ramon Pastor (Vice President & General Manager HP 3D Printing) and Alex Monino (WorldWide Marketing Director HP 3D Printers & Sales Strategy Director) just had to start from the new open materials system for HP’s MJF 3D printer.

-3DPBizDirect: How do you envision the digital materials marketplace and is material the “app” of 3D printing?
+Davide Sher: How do you envision the digital materials marketplace and is material the “app” of 3D printing?

 Ramon Pastor: “The way we envision it, is that if you own an HP 3D printer, you will get into our website, you will put which model you have with its serial number, and then you will be given a choice of materials from HP certified vendors that your machine is compatible with, and then from there you will basically buy the material, and it will go from our supply chain through our reseller network and eventually reach your place.
 So, if you are a small company who innovates in the field of materials, you don’t need to go global, you just need to get an HP certification and your products can reach customers worldwide.”

-3DPBizDirect: How many material manufacturers do you think there can be?
+Davide Sher: How many material manufacturers do you think there can be?

 Ramon Pastor: “Today, plastics is very concentrated in the hands of just a couple but if you think of metals, which is just a fraction of the market size, there are significantly more suppliers.
 That’s because it’s more open source, and we believe that if we go open source we will generate a lot of interest and innovation to our platform.
 This sector is basically a big channel today for materials innovation, so there are a lot of startups dedicated to this field.
 We can help anyone not only innovate, but also to scale up, and to be able to sell their products.”